ChrisKlug/solid/README.md

 ## Contact

-If you have any quextsions, feel free to reach out at chris@59north.com or [@ZeroKoll](https://twitter.com/zerokoll)
+If you have any questions, feel free to reach out at [@ZeroKoll](https://twitter.com/zerokoll)